Tetsuhisa00/Blocking-YouTube-Twitter/README.md

 ## Feedback and Contribution
 Any feedback or contribution to this project is welcomed and appreciated.
-Please feel free to create an issue or pull request for any bugs, feature requests or improvements you have in mind.
+Please feel free to send your message to [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSfklRaq0_2wE8yU6iiRWVy9gJHy_vhvwVKyDOAx6HADBzcTPA/viewform?usp=sf_link) create an issue or pull request for any bugs, feature requests or improvements you have in mind.
 I will do my best to respond to all issues in a timely manner.